Odd edge-colorings of subdivisions of odd graphs: Preliminaries

-If additionally the graph $G$ from Proposition~\ref{co-forest} is of even order, by setting $T=V(G)$, we derive the following. \begin{corollary} In a connected loopless graph $G$ of even order, let $v$ be an internal vertex and $e\in E_G(v)$.
-Then there exists a spanning odd co-forest $H$ of $G$ such that $E_{\hat{H}}(v)\subseteq\{e\}$.
+If additionally the graph $G$ from Proposition~\ref{co-forest} is of even order, we derive the following by setting $T=V(G)$. \begin{corollary} In a connected loopless graph $G$ of even order, let $v$ be an internal vertex and $e\in E_G(v)$.
+Then there exists a spanning odd co-forest $H$ of $G$ such that $E_{\widehat{H}}(v)\subseteq\{e\}$.

 \end{corollary}